007revad/SS_Motion_Detection/README.md

 ### Description

-Description goes here
+Install older version of Surveillance Station and Advanced Media Eextensions so motion detection and HEVC playback is supported.

 ### Download the script

-1. Download the latest version _Source code (zip)_ from https://github.com/007revad/REPO_NAME/releases
+1. Download the latest version _Source code (zip)_ from https://github.com/007revad/SS_Motion_Detection/releases
 2. Save the download zip file to a folder on the Synology.
 3. Unzip the zip file.